 Cantucci is the next ladyfinger substitute on the list.
 Twice-baked cookies are mainly used to make individually served tiramisu - a spooned dessert in cups.

 Due to their compact texture, dip cantucci a little longer than ladyfingers, but make sure they aren't soft.
-Then, remove them, crumble, and layer them with cream.
+Then, remove them, crumble them, and layer them with cream.

 15. Pink champagne biscuits